JACK-COM/reachduck/README.md

          */
         getWebWalletClientOpts(): any;

         /** Search for an asset/token by its name.
-Returns a list of results */ searchAssetsByName(assetName: string): any;
+Returns a list */ searchAssetsByName(assetName: string): any;

         /** Search for transactions for this `addr` */